1719pankaj/C.A.S.P.E.R./README.md

 ## Features

-The android app lets you:
+- Floats over everything and holds text, that's it that's all it does.
--Floats over everything and holds text, that's it that's all it does.
+- And its got that QS tile thing, but mostly the floaty bit

 ## How To(s)